justinkelly/justinkelly.github.io/_posts/2021-11-04-transcribing-enriching-ww1-handwritten-diaries-from-the-state-library-of-victoria-with-ai.md

 ## Cost

-Using [Biblio.ai](http://Biblio.ai) and the underlying MS Azure services the cost to automatiicaly transribe and enrich the entire 83 pages of Private Edgar Atheling Davis WW1 diary is 86 cents AUD.
+Using [Biblio.ai](http://Biblio.ai) and the underlying MS Azure services the cost to automatically transribe and enrich the entire 83 pages of Private Edgar Atheling Davis WW1 diary is 86 cents AUD.
 A little over 1 cent AUD per page.

 ![2021-11-cost.png]({{site.baseurl}}/img/2021-11-cost.png)